fabienrenaud/java-json-benchmark/README.md

 The benchmarks are written with [JMH](http://openjdk.java.net/projects/code-tools/jmh/) and for Java 8.

-The results here-below were computed on November the 21st, 2016 with the following libraries and versions:
+The results here-below were computed on May the 21st, 2017 with the following libraries and versions:

 | Library     | Version |
 |-------------|---------|